openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 [JupyterLab Code Formatter](https://ryantam626.github.io/jupyterlab_code_formatter/index.html) adds a button to Jupyter Lab to automatically format the code in notebooks with `black` and `isort`.
 Please use either this extension or a different way to automatically format your notebook.

+#### Black AutoFormatting
+[Black](https://black.readthedocs.io/en/stable/getting_started.html) is the uncompromising Python code formatter that has extension for jupyter notebooks.

 #### `PySpelling`